 Alcohol-based hand rubs are a good alternative for disinfecting hands if a sink is not available.
 Spread hand rubs over the entire surface of hands, fingers, and wrists until dry.
 Hand rubs are available as a liquid or wipe in small, portable sizes that are easy to carry in a pocket or handbag.
 When a sink is available, visibly soiled hands should be washed with soap and water.

-Food precautions — Expert groups like the Food Safety and Inspection Services (www.fsis.usda.gov) and the Centers for Disease Control and Prevention have guidelines for food safety for everyone, not just pregnant women.
+Expert groups like the Food Safety and Inspection Services (www.fsis.usda.gov) and the Centers for Disease Control and Prevention also have guidelines for food safety for everyone, not just pregnant women.
 These food precautions are detailed in a separate topic.
-(See "Patient information: Food poisoning (foodborne illness) (Beyond the Basics)", section on 'Food poisoning prevention'.)
+(See "Patient education: Food poisoning (foodborne illness) (Beyond the Basics)", section on 'Food poisoning prevention'.)

-Insect borne illnesses — Pregnant women should take precautions that reduce the risk of acquiring mosquito-borne infections (eg, West Nile virus in the United States, malaria in some tropical countries).
-(See "Patient information: West Nile virus infection (Beyond the Basics)".)
+Insect borne illnesses — Pregnant women should take precautions that reduce the risk of acquiring mosquito-borne infections (eg, West Nile virus, Dengue virus, malaria, Zika virus).
+(See "Patient education: West Nile virus infection (Beyond the Basics)".)

 Updated information regarding mosquito repellents is available from the CDC at www.cdc.gov/ncidod/dvbid/westnile/RepellentUpdates.htm.

 Sexually transmitted infections — Pregnant women should be aware that your risk of being infected with a sexually transmitted infection may increase if you have more than one sexual partner or if your partner has more than one sexual partner.
-Unless you are absolutely certain that your partner has no other sexual partners and is free of sexually transmitted infections, you should ask your partner to wear a condom to reduce the chance of getting a sexually transmitted infection, or you can use a female condom.
+If your partner may have other sexual partners, you should ask him to wear a condom to reduce the chance of getting a sexually transmitted infection, or you can use a female condom.
 You should avoid having sex, even with a condom, if your partner has signs of a sexually transmitted infection, such as discharge from the penis, pain when urinating, or blisters or sores on the genital skin.
-(See "Patient information: Genital herpes (Beyond the Basics)" and "Patient information: Gonorrhea (Beyond the Basics)" and "Patient information: Chlamydia (Beyond the Basics)" and "Patient information: Genital warts in women (Beyond the Basics)".)
+(See "Patient education: Genital herpes (Beyond the Basics)" and "Patient education: Gonorrhea (Beyond the Basics)" and "Patient education: Chlamydia (Beyond the Basics)" and "Patient education: Genital warts in women (Beyond the Basics)".)